WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Montana/WaterAllocation/ReadME.md

 #### Operation and Steps:
 - Read the input files and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE Water Allocations* specific columns.
 - Assign agency info to the *WaDE Water Allocations* specific columns.
-See *XXwr_Allocation Schema Mapping_WaDE.xlsx* for specific details.
+See *MTwr_Allocation Schema Mapping_WaDE.xlsx* for specific details.
 Items of note are as follows...
     - Extract *MethodUUID*, *VariableSpecificUUID*, *OrganizationUUID*, & *SiteUUID* from respective input csv files.
 See code for specific implementation of extraction.
     - *AllocationApplicationDate* = ""
     - *AllocationAssociatedConsumptiveUseSiteIDs* = ""